ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 Questions -- More of a general python question -- should I be using np.multiply for multiplication?
 Maybe it has to do with python's floating point issues, but I was getting different results when using A*B instead of np.multiply(A,B).

-Unit test in place? --  No. The function uses get_modelable_entity draws (which is tested) twice and then just multiplies the values together.
-Should put in a test saying that it pulled the correct model version once I write the code to link the pull to the publication id.
+Unit test in place? --  Yes

 get_relative_risks